strapi/strapi/docs/v3.x/concepts/models.md

 (NoSQL databases only) The `dominant` key defines which table/collection should store the array that defines the relationship.
 Because there are no join tables in NoSQL, this key is required for NoSQL databases (e.g. MongoDB).

 **NOTE**:
 (NoSQL databases only) The `collectionName` key defines the name of the join table.
-It has to be specified once, in the `dominant` attribute of the relation.
-If it is not specified, Strapi will use a generated default one.
+It has to be specified once in the `dominant` attribute of the relation.
+If it is not specified, Strapi will generate a default collectionName.
 It is useful to define the name of the join table when the name generated by Strapi is too long for the database you use.

 **Path —** `./api/category/models/Category.settings.json`.